Trial Swim

 The swimmer MUST submit written-and-verified details of adequate preparation and have them approved by the Swim Master PRIOR to the date of the Trial Swim.
 It is recommended that the coach or trainer document these specific swims in the Pre-Trial-Swim Training Log (see Forms).

 Once the Pre-trial-swim training log is approved, a Swim Master will conduct the Trial Swim.
-A location is chosen where the swimmer swims either parallel to the shore while the Swim Master and Coach observe on shore, or across a body of water, using boats and safety equipment.
+A location is chosen where the swimmer swims either parallel to the shore while the Swim Master and Coach observe on shore, or across a body of water, using boats (provided by swimmer) and safety equipment.
 The length of the course used for the Trial Swim must be measured by GPS.

 A successful Trial Swim is judged by the completion of the prescribed distance without undue fatigue.
 The Swim Master may compare the speed in the second half to the first half of the Trial swim to assess fatigue and endurance.
 The Swim Master will also assess the adequacy of the feeding plan.
+Trial swims for a Lake Ontario Niagara to Toronto marathon swim have cut off times (see below).

 The Swim Master submits a report the Board of Directors of SSO on the acceptability of the Trial Swim.
 Judgement of the acceptability of the Trial Swim is the responsibility of the SSO Board.